scharel/harbour-nextcloudnotes/README.md

 ## Planned features

 (The ordering represents the priority for the implementation)
-- Login screen for the nextcloud account
+- Login screen for the nextcloud account (using the [Login Flow](https://docs.nextcloud.com/server/14/developer_manual/client_apis/LoginFlow/index.html))
 - Create new notes
 - Delete notes
 - Edit notes